Kenji Tanigaki: Broadening opportunities (2020-present)

 Tanigaki collaborated once again with Donnie Yen in the 2022 action drama film Big Rescue and the 2023 martial arts film Sakra as the action director.
 The latter earned Tanigaki a nomination for Best Action Choreography in the 42nd Hong Kong Film Awards.
 Tanigaki took on the role as stunt coordinator in the 2024 martial arts film Twilight of the Warriors: Walled In, for which he won Best Action Choreography again in the 43rd Hong Kong Film Awards.
 Keith Ho, writing for HK01, noted Tanigaki's effort in choreographing with considerations of the different sets within the Kowloon Walled City, describing it as "the best Hong Kong close combat film in recent years", while Simon Abrams of RogerEbert.com called the action "thrilling" and credited Tanigaki with elevating the action to a larger scale.
 The film also became the most-watched Hong Kong domestic film, with a record of over 1.5 million viewers.
 Tanigaki also collaborated with Yen on The Prosecutor in the same year, a film directed, produced, co-choreographed and starring Yen.
 The stunt work was primarily coordinated by Takahito Ouchi, another Japanese member of the Donnie Yen Stunt Team, along with a stunt team from Japan.
 However, the production faced initial communication challenges due to language barriers, resulting in many action scenes needing to be reshot.
 Tanigaki was invited by Yen to assist with on-set coordination, and was credited as an action director for the film.
 Abrams of RogerEbert.com commended Tanigaki for his role in coordinating the "characteristically solid" action sequences.
-He is set to direct the upcoming action thriller film The Furious, a Hong Kong-funded English-language project set in Thailand.
+He also directed the action film The Furious, a Hong Kong-funded English-language project set in Thailand, which premiered at the 2025 Toronto International Film Festival.

+Tanigaki's next directorial effort is The Reckoner, an action film for Lionsgate Films with Peter Dinklage in a starring role.

 Personal life

 Tanigaki got married in the late 1990s and held his wedding in Japan.
 As of 2020, he has resided in Hong Kong for 26 years.
-He has learnt to speak Cantonese fluently over the years and has a basic proficiency in Mandarin.
+In his award acceptance speech at the 43rd Hong Kong Film Awards ceremony, he referred to himself as a Hong Kong filmmaker.
+He has learnt to speak Cantonese fluently over the years, and has a basic proficiency in Mandarin.
+On 23 August 2026, Tanigaki announced his marriage to actress Luna Fujimoto.